Title V Maternal and Child Health Services Block Grant Program

 For additional information about the Title V Block Grant, please visit HRSA Maternal & Child Health.

-The Title V program is committed to improving health of the District’s maternal and child health population, including children and youth with special health care needs.
+The DC Title V program is committed to improving the health of the District’s maternal and child health population, including children and youth with special health care needs.
 The Agency’s Title V approach recognizes that a person’s health is impacted by: factors present prior to conception; poverty and racism, which profoundly affect psychosocial well-being and contribute to disparities; and social policies, which can allow or prevent families from leading healthy lives.

 Our framework to improve MCH outcomes is based on the overarching goal to ensure every community understands its health risks and role in improving perinatal/MCH health outcomes.
 The DC Department of Health (DC Health) has identified seven core priorities that drive our programmatic efforts: